ncampu/fake_job_postings/README.md

 ## Files:
 .ipynb: Where my code and writing is

-.csv: The dataset I used
+.zip: Contains the .csv dataset I used
 ## Dependencies:

 numpy